dharmab/8492sqdn.net/content/guides/headtracker/index.md

 There are various advantages and tradeoffs for each product, so try a few and see what works for you:

 1. Do you own an iPhone with Face ID?
-Try Smoothtrack.
+Try Headcam and/or Smoothtrack.
 Refund it if it doesn't work well for you.
 1. Do you own a webcam?
 Try OpenTrack NeuralNet.
 1. Do you own a pair of Sony headphones compatible with Sony Head Tracker?
 Try it.
 1. Do you own an Android Phone?
-Try the Android apps.
-Refund them if they don't work well for you.
+Try Headcam.
+Refund if it doesn't work well for you.
 1. Take a look at Delanclip, Grassmonkey, TrackHat or a used iPhone X or newer (if you didn't already try Smoothtrack).
 Try whichever has the best price with shipping.

 ## How do you look to the side/behind you?